Project Location: Andover, MA

 A huge advantage to doing what I do is having the opportunity to work on a wide variety of rooms which also allows me to showcase on my blog for your viewing pleasure!

-I recently designed a playroom for a client in Andover, MA who wanted me to transform the space for her active sons.
+I recently designed a playroom for a client who wanted me to transform the space for her active sons.
 My main goal for this room was to create the space that would look presentable even when it was actively played in.
 To achieve this, I recommended a very large area rug to cover most of the wood floor to break up all of the hard surfaces and to keep the floor scratch-free (for the most part!)

 My client requested a sitting area where she can host other moms and children for a comfortable play-date.
 Given this request, I decided a loveseat near the bay window would be the perfect addition and would nicely frame the drapery while simultaneously creating a relaxed comfortable social area.
 The loveseat fabric options that I recommended are darker and textured as they would be able to withstand any inevitable stains that occur.
 Also, fun patterned pillows are a great accent piece and will add a pop of color to the room.

 For storage and organization, I found stackable bookcases which hold smaller toys and games (legos, hot wheels, puzzles, etc).
 For a work surface for coloring and playing, I provide two options for the client to decide on: a small square table and a longer desk to go against the wall with base storage compartments for paper, crayons, and markers.
 For a finishing touch, I added a bulletin board which will neatly display the kids’ newest works of art.

 These few furnishing additions will transform this space into a playroom both parents and children will enjoy!